TOP OF PAGE BANNER

 “Whoever divorces his wife and marries another commits ADULTERY; and whoever marries her who is divorced from her husband commits ADULTERY.

-Adultery is ONLY attributable to the "MARRIED" and "HAVE BEEN MARRIED (Divorced)"
+Therefore, Adultery is ONLY applicable to the "MARRIED"

-The following verse makes clear the distinction that Fornication is attributable to the Unmarried and Adultery is attributable to the Married.
-The term "sexual immorality" should be translated as Fornication in this passage.
+The following verse makes clear the distinction that Fornication is attributable to the Unmarried and Adultery is attributable to the Married. ---

 Number 5:12